-Lentivirus is a subfamily of the retrovirus family.
+1. What is a Lentivirus?Lentivirus is a subfamily of the retrovirus family.
 Lentiviruses can deliver significant amounts of genetic information into host cells and integrate it into the cellular genome.
 Genetically-engineered lentiviruses are therefore used as one of the most efficient tools of gene delivery.

 These lentiviruses contain a viral promoter which is used to control the expression of a transgene or shRNA but no virulence genes anymore.
 Together with several other security modifications this makes them safe to use in the laboratory.

+2. How does lentivirus work?
 Co-transfection of packaging plasmids and transfer vector into a packaging cell line allows efficient production of lentiviral particles which are released into the cells supernatant.

 Viral particles harvested from the cell supernatant can transduce a wide range of both dividing and non-dividing mammalian cell types.
 Upon infection with lentiviral particles, the single stranded RNA (ssRNA) is reverse-transcribed and the resulting double-stranded DNA (dsDNA) stably integrates into the genome of the host providing for long term transcription of gene of interest or shRNA.